 The increase in number of integrated systems in today’s enterprise solutions necessitates dealing with dependency and environment failures in a systematic way.
 By modeling dependency failures at the architecture stage, system response to failures can be communicated, tested and implemented reducing the business risk and cost.

 Interview: Software Systems Architecture: Working With Stakeholders Using Viewpoints and Perspectives

 Nick Rozanski and Eoin Woods have continued their journey of building a comprehensive handbook on Systems Software architecture with the publication of the second edition of Software Systems Architecture.
 InfoQ spoke to the authors on a couple of new topics, the System Context viewpoint and Agile, that are covered in the latest edition.

-Modeling supports us in communicating and understanding when we create software solutions.
-As communication and understanding are two of the most critical aspects of delivering software solutions - modeling is a valuable tool that should not be overlooked.
 Agile Modeling adheres to and aligns with Agile values and principles and should be one of the practices within your Agile toolkit.
+2

 InfoQ spoke with Lee and Celso about the Patterns-Based Engineering: Successfully Delivering Solutions via Patterns book, discussing patterns for working with patterns, MDD and the promise of reuse.

 Text-based DSLs are useful, an custom editor for the DSL is even better.
 Concrete allows to build customized editors for JSON-based DSLs/Models.
 InfoQ talked to Concrete's creator Martin Thiede.